<input type="url"> #

 maxlength #

-The input will fail constraint validation if the length of the text value of the field is greater than maxlength UTF-16 code units long.
-Constraint validation is only applied when the value is changed by the user. :::
+if the length of the text value of the field is greater than maxlength

 minlength #

-The input will fail constraint validation if the length of the text entered into the field is fewer than minlength UTF-16 code units long.
-Constraint validation is only applied when the value is changed by the user. :::
+if the length of the text entered into the field is fewer than

 pattern #